 This sub-group will usually have either, blue, grey, hazel, or green eyes.
-Their natural hair color is usually red (ginger or strawberry blonde) or brown, but can also be dark blonde to light blonde.
-Their skin is usually quite fair with a peach or warm pink undertone (anything warm or neutral really), but can also be warm beige, golden and so on.
+Their natural hair color is usually red (ginger or strawberry blonde) or light brown, but can also be dark blonde to light blonde.
+Their skin is usually quite fair with a peach or warm pink undertone (anything warm or neutral really), but can also be warm beige, golden and so on (tanned looking).
 It is this combination of warm features that aren't quite warm and muted enough to be an earth-toned type, that defines the "soft", and in this case the LIGHT WARM soft.
 Many identifying with this type have probably never really found a perfect match in classic color systems, although spring was probably their closest fit.
 The LIGHT WARM soft is often confused for the SOFT WARM or SOFT COOL (summer-autumn mix), as they have some similarities.
 For the SOFT WARM however, the dominating feature is autumn with a hint of summer, and the other way around for the SOFT COOL.
 For the LIGHT WARM soft, the dominating feature is spring, but as I've mentioned before, with a dab of autumn.
 Because of this mix, the LIGHT WARM soft look their best in the softest or warmest colors on the LIGHT WARM chart (e.g. the golden yellow is even better than the lemon yellow).
 The LIGHT WARM soft, should always try to add more color and warmth to their look, and be careful not to drain their naturally fresh glow by going too earthy or too bold.
 Colors that are too soft, cold, or faded will make you look dull, and too saturated colors will overpower you.
 For the best LIGHT WARM soft look, combine your warm and sunny colors with the golden and soft.
 Even though you can borrow colors from the autumn groups, you can only really pull of the ones similar to the freshness of the colors on your own chart.
 Don't go too earthy, you're not an autumn even though you might be a green eyed red head.

 All hair color other than the natural and neutral look, has to be in a warm shade.
 Adding more warmth to the hair and turning up the heat on your look, can help you appear even more fresh faced (especially if you have some neutral colored features).
 Think warm and fresh hair colors, not muddy and ashy.
 Colors that are too dark, or red with cold undertones are especially harsh and draining for this type.
 Just, never go colder than a neutral.